-Market-leading experience and in-depth knowledge to solve your environment-related problems.
+Our specialist environmental law solicitors provide market-leading experience and in-depth knowledge to solve your environment-related problems.

-Working closely with Government Agencies and industry associations we have key insights into a range of current industry concerns.
+Working closely with government agencies and industry associations, we have key insights into a range of current industry concerns.

-The team which is highly recommended by independent legal directories Chambers & Partners and Legal 500, provides:
+The team, which is highly recommended by independent legal directories Chambers & Partners and Legal 500, provides:

-- Round-the-clock support on environmental incidents, litigation and compliance, wherever and whenever you need it through our unique 24/7 Environmental Defence and Advice Service; and
+- Round-the-clock support on environmental incidents, litigation, and compliance, wherever and whenever you need it through our unique 24/7 Environmental Defence and Advice Service; and

-- Transactional support across a diverse range of sectors, including manufacturing, construction, utilities, transport and logistics, local government, education and social housing.
+- Transactional support across a diverse range of sectors, including manufacturing, construction, utilities, transport and logistics, local government, education, and social housing.

 Being properly prepared for environmental incidents is crucial, as decisions taken in the early post-incident stages can significantly affect later outcomes, in terms of both reputation and liabilities.
 We can help you put procedures in place to prepare for any potential incidents.
 And thanks to EDAS, we're on hand 24/7 to protect your business when things go wrong.